 During the Pregnancy

-During the pregnancy, you will receive prenatal care just as any other pregnant woman would.
-Also, it should be noted that a surrogacy pregnancy can be more emotionally challenging than other pregnancies.
-Not only for you but also for the intended parents.
+You will receive prenatal care during the pregnancy just as any other pregnant woman would.
+Also, you need to know that a surrogacy pregnancy can be more emotionally challenging than other pregnancies for you and the intended parents.
 That said, there are two things you can do to make the pregnancy easier for everyone involved.

-There will probably be some awkward situations when people ask you about your pregnancy or offer their congratulations.
-You might be unsure of what to say, so it’s important that you prepare for these comments and learn to be comfortable with talking about your surrogacy journey.
+There will probably be some awkward situations when people ask about your pregnancy or offer congratulations.
+You might be unsure what to say, so you must prepare for these comments and learn to be comfortable talking about your surrogacy journey.

-Keep in mind that most people have a positive attitude toward surrogacy, however, you may encounter some people who will not understand why you’ve chosen to become a surrogate.
+Remember that most people have a positive attitude toward surrogacy.
+However, you may encounter people who will not understand why you chose to become a surrogate.
 Also, remember that surrogacy is still stigmatized in some places.
 The best way to deal with it is to act naturally because there’s really no need to make a fuss.

-No matter how comfortable you are with this amazing journey, at times, you may have confusing feelings about your pregnancy.
+No matter how comfortable you are with this incredible journey, you may sometimes have confusing feelings about your pregnancy.
 These feelings are due to hormones, so you can’t control them.
-However, if your feelings have a negative impact on your thoughts, behavior, etc. it is important that you share them with your husband, partner, family, or friends.
+However, if your emotions have a negative impact on your thoughts, behavior, etc., it is vital that you share them with your husband, partner, family, or friends.
 You can also reach out to online surrogacy support groups or read surrogates blogs like:

 These websites are just a few of the hundreds available.
 Each author has their own story to tell, so you should try to visit several websites.